aroberge/reeborg-world-creation/included/loading-worlds.md

 World("worlds/examples/nice_path.json", "Nice path")
 ```

 The name argument is what will be displayed in the html selector.
-Later in the session, if needed, you will be able to load this world by simply using `World(name)`
+Later in the session, if needed, you will be able to load this world by simply using `World(name)`.

+### Caveat

+To load a resource, such as a world or an image, from a third party site, an intermediate server is used (see the appendix about CORS) and the result may not always be reliable.

+A more reliable approach is for me to add your resources to the server where Reeborg's World is hosted.
+Contact me for more details.

 ### Sharing with a custom URL